Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

 \paragraph{Benchmarking extreme NUMA cases.} Since optimizations for NUMA in joins is a wide research field on its own, we concentrate on extreme cases in our experiments and expect the performance of real-world cases to fall in between.
-Our optimal baselines are a NUMA-local join with 16 threads (SGX Join Single Node) and a join where both input tables are pre-partitioned on the join key to both NUMA nodes (Native Join NUMA local).
-The second setup thus avoids cross-NUMA traffic completely and reaches double throughput of only using one NUMA region.
-Additionally, we analyze two extreme cases in SGX.
-In the first extreme setting, the enclave and all its memory is located on NUMA node 0, but the join is executed by all cores in the other node (SGX Join Fully Remote).
-In the second extreme setting, all 32 cores in our system are used to execute the join, but the enclave and all its memory are allocated exclusively on one of the nodes (SGX Join Half Local).
-These settings can occur randomly in \sgxTwo{} enclaves because NUMA-local memory allocations and thread pinning are not available under the SGX security model.
-For the experiment, we create them by using the thread pinning of our trusted OS.
+Our optimal baselines are a NUMA-local join with 16 threads (Single Socket Plain CPU) and a join where both input tables are pre-partitioned on the join key to both NUMA nodes (Dual Socket Plain CPU).
+The second setup avoids cross-NUMA traffic completely and reaches double throughput of only using one NUMA region.
+Additionally, we analyze two cases in SGX.
+The first is a NUMA-local join, where the enclave and all its memory are located on NUMA node 0 and the join is executed by all threads on the same node (Single Socket SGX DiE).
+In the second setting, all 32 cores of both sockets in the system execute the join, but the enclave and all its memory are allocated exclusively on one of the nodes (Dual Socket SGX DiE).

-The results in \cref{fig:join-numa} show that without manual intervention, the performance of multiple CPUs in one system can not be leveraged in SGX enclaves.
-By comparing SGX Join Half Local to SGX Join Single Node, it is clear that adding 32 threads to the join while data is not distributed over both nodes does not increase the join throughput inside the enclave, wasting the CPU cycles of 16 cores.
-Worse, having multiple CPUs in one system can even hurt performance.
-Compared to the SGX Join Single Node baseline, the fully remote join with 16 threads looses \qty{25}{\percent} performance because of higher latencies and reduced throughput compared to local memory accesses.
-In total, both setups achieve less than half of the optimal case performance for a join that leverages all cores (Native Join NUMA local).
+The results in \cref{fig:join-numa} show that without manual intervention, the use of cores from multiple CPU sockets can decrease the performance of a join executed inside SGX enclaves instead of increasing it as intended.
+By comparing SGX Data in Enclave (DiE) on a single socket with 16 cores to SGX DiE running on both sockets with 32 cores, it is clear that adding another 16 threads to the join while data is not distributed over both nodes decreases the join throughput inside the enclave instead of increasing it.
+This wastes the CPU cycles of 16 cores.
+Thus, the SGX join with 32 cores achieves less than half of the optimal case performance for a join that leverages all cores (Dual Socket Plain CPU).